Recoskie/JDasm/docs/Basics.md

 <br />

-Thus programming languages are built on primitives, and arrays of type primitives in aligned memory.
+Thus programming languages are built on primitives, and arrays of primitives types in aligned memory.
+You will learn more about this in the "Code" document.

 <br />